melbourne-lab/canopy_flowering/notes/paper_notes.md

 As with other studies, there's more biomass production (exponentially) as mortality increases.
 However, the *diversity* (and richness) as well as patchiness (measured by CV in cover) were highest at intermediate levels.
 Supposedly, this was because at higher densities there's less diversity in niches and a smaller collection of species can dominate.
 Note that models here look a little whack although trends are clear.
 More open areas have tons of grass.
 Lots of fruiting from shrubs.

 So - beetle kill is another thing that can quickly open up canopy changing vegetation and reproductive dynamics.

+### Santandreau, M., and Lloret, F. 1999.
+Effect of flowering phenology and habitat on pollen limitation in **Erica multiflora**.
+Canadian Journal of Botany.

+- Env. factors limiting seed set: pollen lim., resource lim., prdation, environmental harshness (e.g., low temps.)
+	- Pollen limitation: few pollinators, few pollen donors, inefficient pollinators, self-incompatibility
+- Plants flowering at peak may have highest rates of outcrossing
+	- But, may also be competing for resources most (possibly resources selectively allocated to certain ovules; Copland and Whelan 1989)
+	- Asynchronous flowers may have reduced competition for pollinators
+	- Asynchronous flowers are also less likely to face predation
+- *E. multiflora* occurs in pine forest and shrublands
+	- Santandrea 1997 shows that floral production is lower in forests than shrubs
+	- Less light in forests
+- Main question: how does poll. activity, flower density influence seed and fruit set in *E. multiflora* (1) Look at self-incompatbility (using pollen from same fl., same infl., same plant) (2) Variation in pollinator activity during fl. period and btwn. pine forest/shrub (3) Pollen limittion through flowering period
+##### Methods
+###### Breding system
+- 15 plants of simlar size selected at peak flowering in shrubland site
+	- on each plant, five terminal inflorescences enclosed in bag before anthesis (1) control - natural pollination
+	(2) hand pollination w/ pollen from other plant
+	(3) hand pollination w/ pollen from other infl. same plant (4) hand pollination w/ pollen from same infl.
+	(5) hand pollination w/ from same flower
+	- Treatments applied on three separate days
+- Seeds collected
+	- Response: mean # seeds per five fruits
+	- Response square root transformed
+	- randomized block ANOVA: breeding system fixed effect, plant is block
+###### Pollen vector
+- Five shoots selected from 24 randomly selected plants
+	- Inflorescences (with >5 mature flowers) counted periodically
+		- (What was counted? # flowers?)
+- 45 random plants selected
+	- Three flowering periods (early/mid/late), 15 plants each assigned
+	- Per plant, three inflorecences assigned to
+		(1) control
+		(2) mesh enclosure (wind, no insect)
+		(3) bag enclosure (no wind or insect)
+- Seed set and fruit set analyzed by ANOVA
+	- flowering period (fixed effect), poll. vector (fixed), plant (random)
+- Five flowering plants at peak of flowering period selected in each env. type
+	- experimental setup above repeated at each site
+	- all sites >1 km apart
+###### Insect pollinators
+- Six flpl selected for each habitt stand in each locality and each fl period
+- All insect visits in a 15 minute period per plant counted on several watch days
+- # insect visitors / flowering period counted via ANOVA
+###### Pollen limitation
+- Selected 15 plants in each period (45 total) in shrubland habitat
+- Two terminal inflorescences got control or supplemental pollen
+- Same seed set model as above described
+- Five plants at peak of flowering period studied in each habitat type
+##### Results
+###### Breeding system
+- Most seeds in control + outcross, fewer in same plant treatments, ~none in same flower treatments
+###### Pollination visitors
+- In main shrub site: ns differences between early/peak but def fewer visits per plant and per infl. in late
+- Sign. effct of vector (enclosure) on sed set and % filled fruits
+	- natural pollination produced higher seed set
+	- bag treatment produced more seed and fruit than mesh (interesting)
+	- effects changed over time
+		- control had highest seed + fruit early
+		- bag was similar to open for peak and late
+	- many fewer seeds in late flowering plants than early
+- No differences (in vector experiment) by habitat type but yes by locality
+- Fewer visitors in pine forest than shrubland
+	- pine forest visitation barely changes over time
+###### Pollen limitation
+- Fewer filled seeds per fruit at peak than early (like with EP studies!)
+- Hand pollination increased seed and fruit set in late periods but not early or peak
+- No differences in seed or fruit set by habitat type (interesting!)
+	- hand pollination did not increase seed set overall at either habitat type
+##### Discussion
+- *E. multiflora* primarily has outcrossing but can do some selfing if between flowers
+- As in other studies (Gross and Werner, 1983, Herrera, 1988), insect exclusion has differing effects over time
+	- at the end of the fl period, bagging had no effect on seed set - insects less important at end of season
+		- makes sense - fewer pollinators observed at end of study (see Motten et al. 1981 - temperature?)
+	- but pollination is very important pre-peak - bagging reduced seed set pre-peak but not at peak
+- Pollen limitation varies over time
+	- pre-peak, highest rate of visitation, but slightly more fruits filled per inflorescence when supplemented
+		- perhaps pollinators here are carrying too little pollen?
+	- no pollen limitation at peak
+		- resource lmitation could be high here - fruit per plant at its peak
+		- self-pollination could be more prevalent here - most fruits per plant
+		- but also pollen-added plants could influence stuff
+	- pollen limitation is very high at the end of the study
+		- few pollinators around, but also low competition for resources
+- Lower floral density and less pollination by habitat type, but no influence on reproductive output
+	- it's possible there is movement from shrubs into nearby pine forests
+	- could be more selfing and within-plant competition in shrubs (more competitors)
+	- hand pollination at peak didn't show differences between habitats
+		- i.e., habitat type doesn't necessarily induce (marginal) limitation
+		- so resources may explain low output in shrub populations

+Wow - lots of interesting stuff in here...
+The resource angle is very important.
+Higher overall flowering in open areas (not to mention heterospecifics!) may increase pollen visitation but that also comes with resource limitation.
+(N.b. what are the resources? this is never defined here... unlikely to be light).
+So what is more important - pollination or resources?
+This varies over time according to the size of the pollen pool.
+Early and late there is less floral competition.
+Early there is still pollination, so seed set is very high early.
+But at peak there's high competition and high competition.
+Late there is low competition but also low visitation, inducing limitation such that pollen addition increases seed set here (but at no other times).

+The time vs. limitaton aspect here is super interesting.
+The shade-peak may still have plenty of plants around, although there will be fewer of these plants.
+So shade peak would have higher reproductive success than shade tail.
+Also for a low-autocorrelation environment (patchy), shade peak can exchange genes with open tail (and likewise for shade head and open peak, I'd bet).
+This is when most of the genetic exchange between habitat types would occur.